emberjs/data/ROADMAP.md

 # EmberData Roadmap

 This is a living document that should be regularly updated with each release and as plans evolve.
+The specific releases are "soft targets".
-It represents the general direction and an optimistic timeline for when various work and efforts will be completed.
+It represents the general direction, order of operations and an optimistic timeline for when various work and efforts will be completed.

 Main themes are covered in "Editions" while more tactical themes are covered within releases.